Mosarto/paymentapp/README.md

 ## Thanks 👏

-I have to thank [Sai krishna](https://www.figma.com/@Saikrishna)  for making this beautiful Music Player App design and posting in figma 🎆.
+I have to thank [Sai krishna](https://www.figma.com/@Saikrishna)  for making this beautiful Payment App design and posting in figma 🎆.

 Please share this Project! 🤝 😄